+On May 4, 1961, a group of thirteen black and white civil rights activists launched the Freedom Ride, aiming to challenge the practice of segregation on buses and at bus terminal facilities in the South.
 The Ride would last twelve days.
 Despite the fact that segregation on buses crossing state lines was ruled unconstitutional by the Supreme Court in 1946, and segregation in interstate transportation facilities was ruled unconstitutional in 1960, these rulings were routinely ignored in the South.
 The thirteen Freedom Riders intended to test the laws and draw attention to the lack of enforcement with their peaceful protest.

 School Library Journal called it “an engaging and accessible account that presents a straightforward narrative approach to the subject that will appeal to readers.
-The stark, black-and-white design of the text emphasizes the directness of the prose, while the riveting, full-page photos and descriptive captions enhance the reading experience….(a)n essential part of civil rights collections and a worthy addition to all nonfiction shelves.”
+The stark, black-and-white design of the text emphasizes the directness of the prose, while the riveting, full-page photos and descriptive captions enhance the reading experience…. an essential part of civil rights collections and a worthy addition to all nonfiction shelves.”

 As the Riders traveled deeper into the South, they encountered increasing violence and opposition.
 Noted civil rights author Larry Dane Brimner relies on archival documents and rarely seen images to tell the riveting story of the little-known first days of the Freedom Ride.

 While the introductory and concluding sections offer helpful summaries of four major Supreme Court rulings on segregation from 1896 to 1960 and short biographies of the 13 Freedom Riders, the heart of the book is its straightforward, concise, day-by-day reporting of the journey.
 A memorable presentation of inherently dramatic and historically significant events.

 “Readers will get a true sense of the violence and fear that the riders were subject to the closer they got to their destination.
 Thanks to well-placed b&w historical photos, the discrimination, confrontations, and violence surrounding this Freedom ride are clearly depicted.
 Simply written, the text succinctly describes the events of the trip…This volume will serve as an excellent resource on this historic event and its participants.” – School Library Connection